tab1-web/faq/docs/eternal/faq.md

 ### How to add buffs as debuffs visually?
 - Locate your buffs and on the left side click the circle, when you are done hit Save

+### Do summons retain their buffs after death in pvp events?
+- Yes, except for Soultaker.

 ### Clan System on Eternal
 #### Clan Structure
 - **Main Clan**: 40 members